- Arrest Warrants / Bench Warrants

 While Ohio has open carry gun laws, there are still strict regulations concerning many aspects of gun and weapons possession.
 For example, you can be arrested if you carry a concealed firearm in your vehicle or on your person without the necessary license.
 You also cannot give or sell a firearm or handgun to minors (of different ages depending on the situation), and you may not possess a deadly weapon on the property of a school.
 Most people with domestic violence restraining orders, felony charges, or felony convictions cannot possess weapons without first petitioning a court.
 You cannot possess certain types of weapons such as automatic firearms or explosives, or possess firearms in bars or while you are drinking.
 Additionally, the penalties for certain crimes can be enhanced significantly if someone used a firearm or deadly weapon in the commission of the crime.

 The category of “theft” crimes involves a wide range of acts that involve taking money or property without proper authority.
 Theft charges can stem from simply taking something that was not yours from someone’s house, stealing a car, shoplifting, and more.
-Theft can also involve using fraudulent means for wrongful personal gain, such as identity theft, insurance fraud, and other schemes.
+Theft can also involve using fraudulent means for wrongful personal gain, such as identity theft, insurance fraud, health care fraud, and other schemes.
 While theft crimes may seem less serious because no one gets physically injured, you can face felony charges and harsh penalties, often based on the value of the stolen property.

 Crimes motivated by a financial gain that do not involve physical harm or threats are commonly referred to as “white collar” crimes.
 There are many white collar financial offenses under the law, including embezzlement, investment or mortgage fraud, bribery, Ponzi schemes, pyramid schemes, bank fraud, credit card fraud, and forgery, among many others.
 Like theft crimes, these offenses can have serious consequences, especially when they involve large sums of money.